litnialex/telegram-proxybot/docs/en/index.md

 In this case you will need to provide a valid MongoDB connection.
 You may start with [MongoDB Atlas] free tier.

-`TELEGRAM_ID` variable must contain the ID of the Telegram account  assigned "proxybot owner" privilege, and only this account will be able to control bot via commands.
+`TELEGRAM_ID` variable must contain the ID of the Telegram account assigned "proxybot owner" privilege.
+Only this account will be able to control bot via commands.
 If you want to find out your telegram ID ask [@my_id_bot].